 Should a fatality occur in an accident, the deceased will be taken to a mortuary.
 The family is usually asked to identify the body.
 The Crown Prosecutor’s Office (Officier van Justitie) may investigate the cause of death.
 In such cases, the Officier van Justitie will give permission for the cremation or burial.

-USEFUL DRIVING CONTACTS
+USEFUL DRIVING CONTACTS IN HOLLAND

 Politie (Dutch Police)